TimStricker/aoc2024/README.md

 yet super familiar with the language, so don't expect the most beautiful, idiomatic Zig code.
 This is really just me trying to learn.

+## Supported Zig version

+I'm using the nightly version of Zig to solve these tasks.
+At the time of writing, this is `0.14.0-dev.2465+70de2f3a7`.
+Note that Zig is still in active development and new versions might have braking changes, so it is not guaranteed that the code works with any other version.

 ## How to run

 You can find the solution for each day in the `dayXY` directories.
 They are all